 Maryon Park Community Garden Special Open Days

-The Community Garden will be open for for families on Saturday 3rd December 1.00 - 3.00 pm when Santa will be visiting the Grotto.
+The Community Garden was open for for families on Saturday 3rd December 1.00 - 3.00 pm when Santa was visiting the Grotto.

 The History of the Garden

 The Community Garden was originally a plant nursery growing flowers to plant out in Maryon Park.
 The nursery closed in the 1970s and had become derelict wasteland.

 The Friends of the Park, with the support of Greenwich Council, took over the abandoned and overgrown nursery in 2011.

 Over forty volunteers worked clearing and preparing the garden.
 It was opened as a organic community food growing garden in 2012.